percona/psmdb-docs/docs/install/index.md

 If you are running an earlier version of Percona Server for MongoDB, see [Upgrading from Version 6.0](upgrade-from-60.md).

-If you wish to upgrade to Percona Server for MongoDB Pro, see [Upgrade to PSMDB Pro](update-pro.md) guide.
+If you wish to upgrade to Percona Server for MongoDB Pro, see [Upgrade to Percona Server for MongoDB Pro](update-pro.md) guide.